guardian/riff-raff/CONTRIBUTING.md

    - Java 11
    - SBT
    - Docker
+You will also require `Deploy Tools - Developer` permissions from Janus in order to run locally.

 2. Create configuration
 Create a configuration file at `~/.gu/riff-raff.conf`.
 At a minimum it looks like this, replacing placeholders with appropriate values: